HistoryThis section has been translated automatically.

-- Usually general symptoms (weight loss, fever, loss of appetite) depending on the organ manifestation:
+Usually general symptoms (weight loss, fever, loss of appetite) depending on the organ manifestation:

-- Skin symptoms: Varied and variable.
-Pruritus, urticarial erythema, papulovesicles, reddened papules and nodules, angioedema (see also angioedema, episodic with eosinophilia), petechiae and lichenification.
+Skin: Hypereosinophilic dermatitis.
+Skin lesions are varied and changeable.
+Pruritus, urticarial erythema, papulovesicles, red papules and nodules, angioedema (see also Angioedema, episodic with eosinophilia), petechiae and lichenification are seen.
 In rare cases, erythroderma may develop.
-Raynaud's syndrome and digital necrosis have also been described sporadically.
+Raynaud's syndrome and digital necrosis have also been described in isolated cases.

-- Extracutaneous manifestation: cardiac involvement (60%) with eosinophilic endo- and myocarditis.
-Cardiac involvement is the most frequent cause of death (endomyocardial necrosis in the acute stage, later thrombotic changes.
-Late stage endomyocardial fibrosis with facultative mitral or tricuspid valve insufficiency.
+Heart: Cardiac involvement (20%) with eosinophilic fibrosing endo- and myocarditis.
+Cardiac involvement is the most common cause of death (endomyocardial necrosis in the acute stage, thrombotic changes later.
+In the late stage endomyocardial fibrosis with facultative mitral or tricuspid regurgitation.
 Detection of these changes by endomyocardial biopsy and Doppler echocardiography).

-- Cough, diffuse or circumscribed eosinophilic lung infiltrates, eosinophilic pleural effusions.
+Lung: Cough, diffuse or circumscribed eosinophilic pulmonary infiltrates, eosinophilic pleural effusions.

-- Often decrease in intellectual capacity, probably due to arteritis and cerebral thromboembolic processes.
+Vascular: Often decrease in intellectual performance, probably due to eosinophilic arteritis and cerebral thromboembolic processes.

-- Gastrointestinal involvement with abdominal pain and hepatosplenomegaly.
+- Gastrointestinal involvement with abdominal discomfort and hepatosplenomegaly:

 DiagnosisThis section has been translated automatically.